-Find out what UCAS points (also known as the UCAS Tariff) are, how they are calculated, and why.
+Find out what UCAS points (also known as UCAS Tariff points) are, how they're calculated, and why.
 Use our tables to work out your own score.

-UCAS points (also known as the UCAS Tariff) are a way of measuring the relative value of all post-16 qualifications in the UK.
+UCAS points (also known as UCAS Tariff points) are a way of measuring the relative value of all post-16 qualifications in the UK.

 The UCAS Tariff assigns a numerical score to the possible grades that can be achieved in each type of qualification.
 The higher the grade you achieve, the higher the number of points.

 Why are UCAS points important?

 Some universities and courses will make offers based on the total number of points you earn.

-According to UCAS, two-thirds of university courses don't use the tariff to advertise course requirements, but for those that do, it allows greater flexibility over the grade combinations needed to meet the requirements.
+According to UCAS, two-thirds of university courses don't use the UCAS Tariff to advertise course requirements, but for those that do, it allows greater flexibility over the grade combinations needed to meet the requirements.

 A grade-based offer (e.g. ABB) means a student must achieve a certain combination of grades, whereas an offer based on UCAS points (e.g. 120) allows a student to use any combination of grades to meet the threshold.